SAIC-VR/vr18-final/README.md

 ### Important dates

-> All deadlines are at the end of class with the exception of the presentations, which will be randomly determined for in-class presentation.
+> Most deadlines are at the end of class with the exception of the proposal and presentations

 |Date |Activity|
 | ----| ----- |
-Nov 21 | Proposal Due
+Nov 21 | Proposal @ 11:59
 Nov 27 | Revision 1
 Dec 4 | Revision 2
 Dec 6 | HMD testing and setup
-Dec 11 | Final Revision, project builds and submission Dec 13 | Presentations
-Dec 13 | Documentation
+Dec 11 | Final Revision, project builds and submission Dec 13 | Presentations (random in class presentation) Dec 13 | Documentation

 ## Project Description
 In this project you will create a virtual reality experience for time travel.
-Given time constrains you will need to choose the level of detail and size of your effort.
-The only constrains are you must have two different time experiences [its up to you to define what a a time travel experience means].
+Given time constraints you will need to choose the level of detail and size of your effort.
+The only constraints are you must have two different time experiences [its up to you to define what a a time travel experience means].

 ## Storyline
 This can be a continuation of your first project, but you still need to write down a few paragraphs of the narrative (250-300 words) to introduce your storyline.
 Describe the back-story.